fbpx

 Iconography and illustrations

 Iconography consists of symbols that convey concepts and ideas to your audience.
 Icons can be used as visual shorthand to indicate what you are saying.
 For instance, if you are speaking about a subject with a positive association you can show a tick mark, a green traffic light, or a ‘thumbs up’ on screen.
-Likewise, if you are discouraging something to your audience you can show a stop sign, a ‘thumbs down’, or a sad face.
+Likewise, if you are talking about travel and tourism to your audience, you can use icons like the American flag, a globe, or a luggage sign.
+You can find these icons in icon libraries like Icons8, which offers a wide selection to choose from.

 Illustrations fall into this category of visual shorthand.
 You can use an illustration to show a situation visually to make it easier for the audience to understand.
 Sometimes you cannot find a relevant photo so using an illustration is a better alternative.